zk1931/zabkv/README.md

     ./bin/zabkv 8080 -Dlogdir=localhost:5000

-To put a key-value pair, do:
+To put key-value pairs, do:

-    curl localhost:8080/key -XPUT -d 'value'
+    curl localhost:8080 -XPUT -d "{'key1':'value1', 'key2':'value2'}"

 To get a value for a given key, do:

     curl localhost:8080/key

-To remove a server from a cluster : (so "remove" can't be used as key)
+To get all the key-value pairs, do:

-    curl localhost:8080/remove -XPUT -d serverId
+    curl localhost:8080